 Being more considerate about the way we use code will have an almost immediate impact on the energy consumption of software.
 But there are also steps that software engineering firms can take at a training level to make coding practices green.
 For example, some companies are now offering green coding training at all levels.
 They’re even making it a part of the recruitment and onboarding process.
 We must demand that firms make green coding a practice the entire profession should adhere to reduce environmental impact.

 So far, pressure has been mounting on data center providers to become more sustainable.
-But software engineers must also recognize and acknowledge the role they can play in reducing energy consumption while coding.
+But software engineers must also recognize and acknowledge their role in reducing energy consumption while coding.

 Green coding should become a necessity, not an option.
 To create a more sustainable world, software developers and engineers must embrace and recognize the potential of green coding.
-By greening your code, you can help create an environment that will benefit present and future generations.
+You can help create an environment that will benefit present and future generations by greening your code.